 Understanding Your Suspension

-If you want to return to TXST in the Fall 2025 semester, you have two options:
+If you want to return to TXST in the Fall 2026 semester, you must:

-- Submit an academic suspension appeal.
+- Submit an academic suspension appeal by the deadline.
 Appeals should only be submitted if you have extenuating circumstances that affected your academic performance.

 -